Ben-Kaniobi/Laserboard/README.md

 Laserboard
 ==========

-C# EmguCV project to use a laser pointer like a whiteboard-marker
+C# EmguCV project to use a laser pointer like a whiteboard marker using an ordinary webcam

 Screenshots
 -----------